-An employee benefit plan that allows employees to choose benefits from among several different options, including pensions, FSAs, health insurance, other insurance, and paid time off.
+An employee benefit plan that allows employees to choose benefits from among several different options, including FSAs, health coverage, dental coverage, vision coverage, other insurance, and paid time off.

 Calendar year

 January 1 to December 31 of the same year.
 The calendar year may differ from the plan year, which may include any 12-month period established by an employer or insurer.